djkez/Fama-French-Factor-Graphs/README.md

 (Date formatted as YYYY-MM.)

+# Using the unmerged CSV file in the app

+Leave 'In percent' ticked.
+This will be ticked by default.

-# Using the merged file in the app
+# Using the merged CSV file in the app

 **Do not tick ‘In percent’.
 Leave returns in decimal form.**